We have live bait (crawlers) (minnows 1 mile away), docks aplenty and a cement boat ramp for easy access.

 We dam up the natural springs behind the house to create a rearing pond.

-The DNR typically set up two nets in 24 hour period (just as the ice is breaking up in April).
+The DNR typically set up two nets in a 24 hour period (just as the ice is breaking up in April - we call 'em to tell 'em when the northern are stacking up in the creek).
 Then they cull through the 100+ pikes caught overnight and choose a dozen or so fish of a certain size (usually 3-4 females, 6-10 males), and gently release them into the rearing pond.
-After three or four weeks, we pull the stop board and allow the rearing pool to flow into the lake, taking with it, hundreds of newly hatched pike fingerlings.
-We have the only pike producing project in the county!
+After three or four weeks, we pull the stop board and allow the rearing pond to flow into the lake, taking with it hundreds of newly hatched pike fingerlings.
+We have the only northern pike producing project in the county!

-2011 - High rainfall allowed half of pond to flush into lake on June 5, a few weeks earlier than normal.
-Fry were approx. 1" --- we estimate thousands went into lake, along with the high water earlier that week.
-Finished flushing pond out on June 23, fingerling were approx. 2.5", we estimate 500 - 3,000 fingerling went into stocking 11th Crow Wing Lake.
-Very high numbers of fry/fingerling this year.)
+Numbers of fish hatched vary each year.
+For example 2015 was a dry spring, so no attempt was made to hold water in the pond.
+In 2011, we had a very large number of fingerling due to high rainfall, which allowed half of pond to flush into lake on June 5, a few weeks earlier than normal.
+Fry were approx. 1" at that time --- we estimate thousands went into lake, along with the high water earlier that week.
+Big John finished flushing pond out on June 23.
+Fingerling were approx. 2.5".
+We estimate 500 - 3,000 fingerling went into stocking 11th Crow Wing Lake during the second flush.

 Remarkably pretty darn good in this lake.
 One repeat family in July has an in-house bass tournament each year - strictly catch and release.
 If the DNR doesn't covet their "x-marks-the- spot" bass maps of the lake, they should!